Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Discussion

-\textbf{Ferro-rotational phonons}.
-The low-energy phonon mode observed in the O $K$-edge RIXS spectra of MnTiO$_3$, excited by circularly polarized X-rays, is characterized by strong non-reciprocal circular dichroism, and appears only for an in-plane momentum transfer $\boldsymbol{q}_{\|}$ close to zero (i.e., $\boldsymbol{q}$ is nearly along $c$).
-Its RIXS circular-dichroism reverses when the momentum transfer $q_z$ along the $c$-axis is flipped, and vanishes when $q$ is nearly perpendicular to $c$.
+The low-energy phonon mode observed in the O $K$-edge RIXS spectra of MnTiO$_3$, excited by circularly polarized X-rays, is characterized by strong non-reciprocal circular dichroism, and appears only for an in-plane momentum transfer $\bf{q}_{\|}$ close to zero.

+For a crystal with $C_{3i}$ symmetry about the $c$-axis (taken as the $z$-axis), the irreducible representations of phonons at the zone center $\Gamma$ are $A_g$, $E_{g}$, $A_u$, and $E_{u}$, where $A$ and $E$ denote one- and two-dimensional irreducible representations, respectively, and the subscript $g$ ($u$) indicates even (odd) parity.
+(See Table S1 in the Supplemental Material for the character table of the $C_{3i}$ point group.) $E_g$ phonons at the $\Gamma$ point can contain circularly polarized modes $E^{\pm}_{g}$ that carry finite angular momentum along the $c$-axis without violating inversion symmetry~\cite{Coh2023,Tang2024,Mustafa2025}.
+The observed phonons correspond to finite-$q_z$ excitations near $\Gamma$.
+Although the $E_g^\pm$ basis is exact only at the zone center, it remains a good approximation \djh{for phonon modes with negligible dispersion along} $q_z$, where the two transverse branches derived from the $E_g$ doublet remain nearly degenerate, \djh{thereby preserving} a well-defined phonon rotation direction~\cite{Zhu2018}.